anandha2017/udacity/nd101 Deep Learning Nanodegree Foundation/DockerImages/projects/02-image-classification/README.md

 # I'm not planning on below..

+The plan is to use Docker, test locally and run on AWS on a GPU enabled Bitfusion image

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.